aidenjcheng/ai-browser-agents-for-old-people-main/README.md

 - Start the Python FastAPI backend on `http://localhost:8000`
 - Start the Next.js frontend on `http://localhost:3000`

-Open [http://localhost:3000](http://localhost:3000) in your browser to use Manus AI.
+Open [http://localhost:3000](http://localhost:3000) in your browser to use Nimbus AI.

 ### Manual Startup (Alternative)